 For the past 40 years, black studies has been instrumental in transforming higher education into a more inclusive, competitive, and rigorous intellectual enterprise.
 This is a fact.
 The contributions are irrefutable.
 But the extent to which Riley chose to assail black studies and the scholarship of black-studies doctoral students is indicative of the desperate tactics commonly used by media pundits.
 What is she so afraid of?

 This piece made me think of DNLee’s wonderful post in Scientific American, which I’ve shared elsewhere.
 DNLee offers a wonderful, reflexive piece about the racism she experiences in the field as a black woman researcher.
 DNLee is a biologist who studies animal behaviour in a rural town in the USA.
 Reflecting on the race politics surrounding Trayvon Martin’s death, DNLee notes that her presence in rural fields is unexpected.
 She dresses casually in a hoodie for maximum comfort as she collects data samples.
 When people see her going about her work, they do not see a researcher.
 They do not see a scientist.
 They see a Black Person Whose Suspicious Presence Must Be Questioned.
-While her white colleagues do not face the same level of scrutiny, DNLee’s authority as a scientist is primarily questioned because she is non-White.
+While her white colleagues do not face the same level of scrutiny, DNLee’s authority as a scientist is primarily questioned because she is a Black woman.
 She notes that her presence in academic spaces is notable because no one expects to see her “brown, young female face”.
 She writes:

 Being stopped or suddenly surrounded by authorities isn’t a new thing to many researchers.
 However, researchers of color who do research in the field (also outdoors men and women) have these kinds of stories to share, often.
 We laugh about it, but it’s quite sad that something about ‘us’ – hoodie or not, evokes such fear and suspicion… Somehow, no one was expecting to see this face – this brown face or young face or female face or male face or unkempt face or this hoodie-clad face, whatever it may be.
 Oftentimes, persons of authority and persons of privilege (usually one in the same) have no problem descending upon us, questioning our presence in this place.
 Asking, nay, demanding that we justify our presence in a place.
 Behave in an acquiescent manner while we are being held up and distracted from our jobs or simply minding our law-abiding business, lest we be arrested or harmed.
 And until the possibility that any kind of face could be the one doing science or teaching class or leading a project or walking down the street in a gated-community with Skittles and an Ice Tea, then we’re still likely to have conversations like these in the future.